jachinte/clion-installer-old/README.md

 ## Instructions

-First of all, download these files from here: https://github.com/jachinte/clion-installer/archive/master.zip
+First of all, download these files from here: https://github.com/jachinte/clion-installer/archive/master.zip and then extract them.

 ### Windows